 MusicFest Canada approached the NAC to see if the NAC Orchestra could offer their most talented high school students, conducting fellows, and high school music teachers a once-in-a-lifetime opportunity to be coached by world-class musicians.
 Alexander Shelley and the NAC Orchestra enthusiastically agreed and close to 200 private and group “Zoom” lessons were arranged.
 The partnership culminated on May 28, 2020 when virtual performances of the students led by Alexander Shelley were shared as part of the NAC Orchestra’s popular noon-hour lunch break series.

-The NAC Orchestra will present a series of virtual private lessons and masterclasses in partnership with MusicFest Canada’s two honour ensembles, the Thomastik-Infeld Canadian String Orchestra and the Denis Wick Canadian Wind Orchestra.
+The NAC Orchestra presented a series of virtual private lessons and masterclasses in partnership with MusicFest Canada’s two honour ensembles, the Thomastik-Infeld Canadian String Orchestra and the Denis Wick Canadian Wind Orchestra.

-MusicFest Canada and its sponsors give out approximately $100,000 in scholarships and awards at the festival, including two NAC Awards at $1,000 each for the best brass and string musicians.
+MusicFest Canada and its sponsors give out approximately $100,000 in scholarships and awards at the festival, including two NAC Awards at $1,000 each for the best brass/percussion and string musicians.

 Learning and engagement at Canada’s National Arts Centre is made possible through the support of many generous individuals and organizations from across the country.
 The Music Alive Program is made possible thanks to the leadership support of National Partner, The Azrieli Foundation, and Major Supporters, The Slaight Family Foundation and TD Bank Group.
 Thank you also to Grant and Alice Burton, Canada Life, A Donor-Advised Fund at the Community Foundation of Ottawa, Friends of the NAC Orchestra, Donors to the NAC Foundation's Future Fund, The Janice and Earle O’Born Fund for Artistic Excellence, and the donors and sponsors of the NAC’s National Youth and Education Trust, the primary resource for youth and education funding at the National Arts Centre.